 Marianna-Fla.- Scholarships are among many ways Farm Credit of Northwest Florida invests in the future of agriculture and helps prepare today's youth to become tomorrow's leaders.
-Over the last four years, Farm Credit of Northwest Florida has awarded $36,000 in scholarships to students pursuing careers that promote agriculture.
-The recipients have strong ambition and come from a variety of farming and rural community backgrounds.
+Over the last five years, Farm Credit of Northwest Florida has awarded $45,000 in financial and educational support to deserving students pursuing careers that promote agriculture.
+The recipients have strong ambitions and come from a variety of agricultural and rural community backgrounds.